 The Stanford Global Studies (SGS) Division offers Stanford students an opportunity to extend classroom learning to immersive, cultural and professional experiences through the Global Studies Internship Program.

-Program identified internship positions cover a wide range of fields, including business, nonprofit, media, education, environment, medicine, arts, technology, engineering, science, law, human rights, and government.
+Program identified virtual or in-person internship positions cover a wide range of fields, including business, nonprofit, media, education, environment, medicine, arts, technology, engineering, science, law, human rights, and government.
 The program also supports students for self-arranged internships.

 Currently enrolled freshmen, sophomores, juniors, seniors, and coterms at Stanford in ALL majors are eligible to apply, including undeclared students.
 Some positions in Asia are open to graduate students.